russfeld/flowchart/DEVELOPING.md

 3. Configure SSH keys on any systems that will be used for deployment.
 Generally it just needs the development system's public key added as an authorized key.
 4. See `Envoy.blade.php` in the root directory of the web application for available tasks

+## Unit Testing
+Some very minor unit tests are available.
+To run the, execute `./vendor/bin/phpunit` in the main directory.
+Currently Laravel 5.1 only supports an older version of phpunit, so using the one in the vendor folder is best

 ## References

 **General Development Environment**